pinecoders/pinecoders.github.io/techniques/dsp/README.md

 ## Introduction

 [Pinescript](https://www.tradingview.com/pine-script-docs/en/v4/Introduction.html) is a really lightweight scripting language but it still allow for the computation of basic signal processing processes.
 In this guide, basic techniques and tools used in signal processing are showcased alongside their implementation in Pinescript.
-It is recommended to know the basics of Pinescript before reading this article.
+It is recommended to know the basics of Pinescript before reading this guide.
 Start [here](http://www.pinecoders.com/learning_pine_roadmap/) if you don't.

 > Note that this guide is not intended to be an introduction to digital signal processing, even if some short definitions are shared.